peterda84/peterda84.github.io/_portfolio/server-hardening.md

 ## Keeping the OS patched and updated

-The very first thing we can do after the first boot of the OS is to run apt update && apt upgrade.
+The very first thing we can do after the first boot of the OS is to install all available updates.
+They often include security patches, so it is an important step.

 ```console
 peterda@ubuntu:~$ sudo apt update